gorkhadev/gorkha.dev/syllabus/ruby-on-rails/section-one/setup-environment.md

 # Setup Editor

 I personally recommend [VS Code](https://code.visualstudio.com/){:target="_blank"} which has become popular among developers in recent years.
 In fact, VSCode tops the StackOverflow 2019 survey for Most Popular Development Environments.

 It offers wide range of features like:

 - __Intellisense:__ For code-completion and syntax highlighting
 - __Extension:__  Third-party plugins that makes VSCode more usable
-- __Git Integrated Terminal:__ Provides a built-in terminal inside VSCode
+- __Integrated Terminal:__ Provides a built-in terminal inside VSCode

 Check this nice blog on [Beginners guide for Ruby on Rails ready VS Code](https://medium.com/@ivanraybuglosa/beginners-guide-for-a-ruby-on-rails-ready-visual-studio-code-da9fe77a1356){:target="_blank"}.

-I would recommend you to install extensions mentioned above to have nice experience in developing Ruby on Rails application.
+I would recommend installing the extensions mentioned above to have nice experience in developing Ruby on Rails application.